petraratkai/ISSIE_DrawBlock/README-sts219.md

 * Reworking how intersections between segments and bounding boxes are calculated, especially the `intersect1D` higher order function.
 * Renaming `topology` to `relativePosition` and changing the return type to significantly improve readbility.

 ## Analysis

-To first understand the existing code, I created call graphs of the functions in my section of the code.
-Their interdependencies with other functions are defined by the following key:
+All call graphs shown below have the following key to define function interdependencies:

 ![]( sts219/key.png)

 ### Issues in Existing Code